shino022/Shop/README.md

 # Shop
-A fake store React app that fetches data from Fake Store API and display them in responsive pages using Bootstrap
+A fake store React app.

+## Features
+Clean user interface with smooth animations.

+Add and remove products from the shopping cart.

+Responsive design.

 ## Built with
 React, React Router, Fake Store API and Bootstrap.